believer/willcodefor.beer/posts/create-a-rescript-react-component.md

 Let's step through the code line-by-line and see what's happening.

-`@react.component` is a decorator that tells ReasonReact that you're writing a component and it creates some code behind the scenes to get the props setup correctly.
+`@react.component` is a decorator that tells rescript-react that you're writing a component and it creates some code behind the scenes to get the props setup correctly.